FCS Changes for the 2022 Season

 Future Changes

 It wouldn’t be college athletics without some changes on the horizon.
-We will list the known changes for the 2023 season and beyond below.
+Below, we will list the known changes for the 2023 season and beyond.
 There is no doubt the list below will be outdated rather quickly with the numerous anticipated realignment moves.

 North Carolina A&T announced in February 2022 that they would leave the Big South for the CAA starting with the 2022-23 season for all sports except football.
 The Aggies were kind enough to remain in the Big South for 2022 to ensure the conference maintained its AQ playoff status.
 Shortly after the NCAT news, the Big South and OVC announced a scheduling agreement starting in 2023 to help both conferences maintain access to an AQ playoff bid.